Restore Function and Comfort to Your Smile

 This may be a crown, bridge, or denture attached on top of the post, depending on how many teeth are missing.

-Implants are often chosen by people who want a long-lasting option to replace missing teeth in Bunbury.
-They can support everyday activities like chewing and speaking, and they also help maintain the shape of the jawbone after tooth loss.
+Implants may provide a longer-term option to replace missing teeth in Bunbury.
+They can support everyday activities like chewing and speaking, and in some cases may help maintain bone structure after tooth loss.
+Suitability for implants depends on individual oral health and a professional assessment.

 A full dental restoration refers to the process of rebuilding or replacing several teeth across the upper or lower jaw, or sometimes both.
 It is often recommended when multiple teeth have been worn down, damaged, or lost.

-This type of restoration is designed to restore normal function, appearance, and comfort.
+This type of restoration aims to support function, appearance, and comfort.
 It may include a combination of procedures, depending on your individual needs.

 Common elements of a full dental restoration may include: